 On the trail of film shoots!

-In Pays de la Loire, discover the sites that have been home to film shoots.
+In Atlantic Loire Valley, discover the sites that have been home to film shoots.
 Cyrano de Bergerac, Michel Vaillant, The Man in the Iron Mask, Donkey Skin, Monsieur Hulot's Holiday… You're really at the heart of the adventure here!

 The Plantagenet City: an ideal site for period films